abdibrokhim/nextgen-o1/TUTORIAL.md

 In this tutorial we learned to build some stuff using AI.

 I hope you enjoyed building this project and learned something new.
-If you have any questions or feedback, feel free to [message me topmate.io/abdibrokhim](https://topmate.io/abdibrokhim/1291434/pay).
-I would love to hear from you. 🫠
+If you have any questions or feedback, feel free to [Book a Call](https://topmate.io/abdibrokhim).
+I would love to help you out.

 All the code for this project is available on GitHub.
 It's Open Source 🌟.
 [NextGen o1: Chat With PDF](https://github.com/abdibrokhim/nextgen-o1).